RazorPhaser/angular-tutorial/src/chapters/chapter05-template-forms.md

                 if (!result) {
                     console.log('login.component user not found');
                 } else {
-                    console.log('login.component logged in. redirecting to home page') this.router.navigate(['/']);
+                    console.log('login.component logged in. redirecting to home page');
+                    this.router.navigate(['/']);
                 }
         });